My nickname is Katya Goodnuff.

 Shocking.
 The part about him not measuring up.

+He shook his head a little.
 “But, you know, even without that, I don’t like your style of writing so I probably shouldn’t offer any advice.
 But, I’m sorry.
 I really am.”

 I accepted his lame apology and finished the class…